manju-anandakrishnan/ksfinder/README.md

 To train knowledge graph embedding models from scratch, pass the argument --t_kge=True to the above script (KGE embedding from scratch may take weeks to complete depending on the GPU capability.
 Optionally use the trained KGE models)

-The results of evaluation and test data will be loaded in the appropriate assessment folders.
+The results of evaluation and test data will be loaded in the assessment folders 1 & 2.

 # Train the MLP classifier and assess KSFinder (Assessment 3 & 4)
 python clf/src/main.py <br>

+To train the classifier model with the embedded vectors, pass the argument --t_clf=True to the above script.
+The results of evaluation and test data will be loaded in the assessment folders 3 & 4.

 # Comparative assessments (Assessment 5, 6, 7, 8)
 python compare/src/main.py <br>
+The results of evaluation and test data will be loaded in the appropriate assessment folders.

 # Predict using KSFinder
 python ksfinder/src/main.py <br>
+The prediction results will be loaded in the folder, ksfinder/results

 # Literature mining using iTextMine API
 python textmine/src/main.py <br>